Rover141/Assignment5.1/README.md

 Demographic Influence: Drivers traveling with Friends or Partners showed an acceptance rate of 76% for Carry-out and Coffee coupons, which is significantly higher than those driving Alone 73%.
 Conversely, drivers with Kid(s) in the car had the lowest acceptance rate in this category at 70%, suggesting that convenience is weighed against the complexity of the trip.
 Furthermore, drivers under the age of 30 were the most responsive demographic overall, particularly when the weather was Sunny and they had no urgent time constraints.

 Actionable Recommendations
-Optimize Delivery Timing: Target Coffee House coupons specifically between [Time] and [Time] for drivers in the "No Urgent Destination" category.
+Optimize Delivery Timing: Target Coffee House coupons specifically between 10:00 and 14:00  for drivers in the "No Urgent Destination" category.

 Target High-Frequency Users: Focus Bar and Restaurant coupons on users who already report visiting these establishments at least 1-3 times per month.
+Drivers with an existing habit (1-3 visits) show a significantly higher acceptance rate (often ~60-70%) compared to those who "never" visit (often <20%).

 Passenger Context: Carry-out coupons should be prioritized for drivers traveling with friends or partners, as they show a higher conversion rate than solo drivers.